From Dominoes to Hexagons: Connections and future directions

-In either case, the three moves involved in Theorem~\ref{thm:reduction} are all true up to sign and modulo lower order terms.
-Therefore, \begin{itemize} \item Non-minimal diagrams are equal to 0 modulo lower order terms, and \item Minimal diagrams with the same connectivity are equal to plus or minus each other modulo lower order terms. \end{itemize} Therefore $B_n$ is spanned $n!$ minimal diagrams, one for each connectivity.
+respectively. \end{itemize} The loop in Figure~\ref{rel-rels-i} shows that Equation~\eqref{eq:rel-minus} implies that the entire space of diagrams of two triple crossings vanishes modulo lower order terms.
+Thus the three moves involved in Theorem~\ref{thm:reduction} are all true modulo lower order terms.
+Therefore, modulo lower order terms, \begin{itemize} \item Non-minimal diagrams are equal to 0, and \item Minimal diagrams with the same connectivity are equal to each other. \end{itemize} (We need the fact that you don't need to increase the size of the diagram in Theorem~\ref{thm:reduction}.)
+Therefore $B_n$ is spanned by $n!$ minimal diagrams, one for each connectivity.

-One source of planar algebras satisfying these hypotheses is the skein module of the HOMFLY polynomial, a well-known invariant of oriented links.
-You might expect a knot invariant to give a planar algebra based on a simple crossing, which would be a 2-box; however, the orientations in the HOMFLY polynomial and the requirement that the strands alternate in-out force you to consider triple crossings.
+One source of planar algebras satisfying these hypotheses is the skein module of the HOMFLYPT polynomial, a well-known invariant of oriented links.
+You might expect a knot invariant to give a planar algebra based on a simple crossing, which would be a 2-box; however, the orientations in the HOMFLYPT polynomial and the requirement that the strands alternate in-out force you to consider triple crossings.

+Since the first version of this paper was published, this approach has been worked out by Jones, Liu, and Ren \cite{JLR16:ThurstonRel}.